Kong/docs.konghq.com/app/_hub/yesinteractive/kongmap/index.md

 ![alt text](https://github.com/yesinteractive/kong-map/blob/main/screenshots/kongmap-home.png?raw=true "kongmap")

 #### Endpoint Analyzer
 View details of an API Endpoint (Route).
-The analyzer shows the Service attached to the endpoint/route as well as provides a breakdown of all plugins/policies in order of execution attached to the route/endpoint.
+The analyzer shows the Service attached to the endpoint/route as well as a breakdown of all plugins/policies in order of execution attached to the route/endpoint.
 For Kong Enterprise users, all entities can be viewed directly via a link to Kong Manager.